paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-63a-residential-lead-based-paint-hazard-reduction.md

 (1) **In general** — The Secretary shall develop the capacity of eligible applicants to carry out the requirements of section 12705(b)(16) 1 of this title and to carry out activities under this section.
 In fiscal years 1993 and 1994, the Secretary may make grants of up to $200,000 for the purpose of establishing State training, certification or accreditation programs that meet the requirements of [section 2682 of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2682&num=0&edition=prelim).

-(2) **Set-aside** — Of the total amount approved in appropriation Acts under subsection (o) of this section, there shall be set aside to carry out this subsection $3,000,000 for fiscal year 1993 and $3,000,000 for fiscal year 1994.
+(2) **Set-aside** — Of the total amount approved in appropriation Acts under subsection (o), there shall be set aside to carry out this subsection $3,000,000 for fiscal year 1993 and $3,000,000 for fiscal year 1994.

 **(h) Matching requirement** Each recipient of a grant under this section shall make contributions toward the cost of activities that receive assistance under this section in an amount not less than 10 percent of the total grant amount under this section.